-The 9-Point game is a betting game for 3 players which can be contested with net or gross scores.
+The 9-Point game (also known as "9's") is a betting game for 3 players which can be contested with net or gross scores.
 At every hole, 9 points are available and a player earns points based on their standing vs. the opponents: